bzminer/bzminer/README.md

   --pass <pass>           Pool password (NOTE: -p is the pool URL) --ssl-verify            Verify the pool's TLS cert (stratum+ssl; default off) --devices<N> <list>     Which devices mine algorithm N: numbers, pci ids, or the
+                          types cpu, gpu, nvidia, amd, intel - bare = only those, '!' = all but those, none = nothing (a proxy-only algorithm):
+                            --devices2 !cpu     algorithm 2 stays off the CPU; the other algorithms keep it
-                          types cpu, gpu, nvidia, amd, intel (--devices2 cpu).
-Unset, the GPUs are dealt out among the algorithms that can use them and the CPU is shared by every one that can --cpu_threads<N> <n>    Algorithm N's share of the CPU when it is shared; unset = an even split of the rig's --cpu_threads budget.
+                            --devices2 nvidia   algorithm 2 mines on the NVIDIA cards only --devices2 !1       ...on everything but device 1 --devices2 none     ...on nothing here (proxy it, or park it) Unset, the GPUs are dealt out among the algorithms that can use them and the CPU is shared by every one that can.
+A GPU mines ONE algorithm; the CPU can be named by several --cpu<N> / --nvidia<N> / --amd<N> / --intel<N> [0|1] The same, as the Devices flags above with a number: --cpu2 0 keeps algorithm 2 off the CPU (= --devices2 !cpu), --nvidia2 --cpu2 = only those types for algorithm 2.
+Without the number they are rig-wide, and --cpu 0 stops the CPU for EVERY algorithm - which is the usual mistake --cpu_threads<N> <n>    Algorithm N's share of the CPU when it is shared; unset = an even split of the rig's --cpu_threads budget.
 Placed on unused processors first, overlapping only once they run out